 His second book, The New Minority: White Working Class Politics in an Age of Immigration and Inequality (Oxford University Press, 2016), examines the complicated marginality of white working class people in the United States and Britain, where they have been the backbone of movements to elect Donald Trump and leave the European Union.

-His third book, Crossroads: Comparative Immigration Regimes in a World of Demographic Change (Cambridge University Press, forthcoming 2018), is co-authored with Anna Boucher.
+His fourth book, Crossroads: Comparative Immigration Regimes in a World of Demographic Change (Cambridge University Press, forthcoming 2018), is co-authored with Anna Boucher.
 This work presents a systematic, comprehensive, and demographic data-driven taxonomy of migration regimes across 30 countries.
 It explores the question of what drives convergence and variation in immigration policy worldwide.

 He is a product of Los Angeles Unified School District’s University High School in West Los Angeles, where he grew up.
 He later earned his bachelor’s degree in Government at Harvard University and his PhD in Government from the LSE.